PRINCE-PRASAD/SQL/README.md

 SELECT 'THIS IS TOTALLY DONE FOR PRINCE';
 SELECT LOWER('THIS IS TOTALLY DONE FOR PRINCE');
 ```
+Result - this is totally done for prince
 ## UPPER() Converts all the characters to upper case letters
 ```sql
 SELECT 'this is totally done for prince';
 SELECT UPPER('this is totally done for prince');
 ```
+Result - this is totally done for prince
 ## REVERSE() Converts all the characters in the string
 ```sql
 SELECT 'i love coding';
 SELECT REVERSE('i love coding');
 ```
+Result - gnidoc evol i
 ## SUBSTRING() Give a substring from the orignal string
 ```sql
 SELECT 'i love coding';
 SELECT SUBSTRING('i love coding',8,13);
 --We get the result coding
 ```
+Result - coding

 # CLAUSE